-Our next scholar was a boy who came of his Mon accord without anybody with him, perhaps twelve years old, we called him Stewart.
-He had nothing on his but a shirt, we had no clothes yet sent for the children and I sat up all night making him a pair of pants out of a pair of Mr. Lilley's.
+Our next scholar was a boy who came of his own accord without anybody with him, perhaps twelve years old, we called him Stewart.
+He had nothing on him but a shirt we had no clothes yet sent for the children and I sat up all night making him a pair of pants out of a pair of Mr. Lilley's.
 In the morning we dressed him in the shirt and pants and Mr. Lilley I believe gave him a vest that he had and then he wanted to go home.
 We let him and the next day he came bringing his little brother and he had on the shirt and the vest we had given his brother.
-They became shoolars.
+They became scholars.
 After that they came in one after another.

-About this time there was a party of indians going hunting and Eliza Chupco, she was can ed because she was so tall she was a Bow-legs came to the Mission with a little boy six or seven years old, and was telling me about where she was going, I out of pity for the boy said it was too bad for that little fellow to go out and have to stand all that cheld, why didnt she leave him at the Wission while she went and we would take good care of him until she came back or whenever she wished him?
-She threw back her head and said he was rich andhad plenty of negroes to work for him he did not have to work and she took him away but about two years after she was glad to bring him and put him in the school of her ewn accord.
+About this time there was a party of Indians going hunting and Eliza Chupco, she was called because she was so tall she was a Bowlegs, came to the Mission with a little boy six or seven years old, and was telling me about where she was going, I out of pity for the boy said it was too bad for that little fellow to go out and have to stand all that cold, why didn't she leave him at the Mission while she went and we would take good care of him until she came back or whenever she wished him?
+She threw back her head and said he was rich and had plenty of negroes to work for him he did not have to work and she took him away but about two years after she was glad to bring him and put him in the school of her own accord.

-She afterwards became a member of our church and was a very good member leadered to read and sing the words in her hymn book.
+She afterwards became a member of our church and was a very good member learned to read and sing the words in her hymn book.
 One day she came over and told Mr. Lilley that there was a man there that had come from Florida, just a little while before and that he wanted her to marry him and that he was not a christian.
-We talked to her about what was her idea and thought that we did not want him and I was going to ask her why she would not dismiss him like a white weman would if she did not want him but when the he was not opposed to her religion, it just struck me that she might want him and did not know whether she would be allowed to have him.
+We talked to her about what was her idea and thought that we did not want him and I was going to ask her why she would not dismiss him like a white woman would if she did not want him but when she still persisted that he wanted her and was going on to say that he was not opposed to her religion, it just struck me that she might want him and did not know whether she would be allowed to have him.
 I said Eliza perhaps you want him yourself do you, then they were married and they were very consistant.
-Every Sabbath they would come to church and before meeting she would come in the room and bring him with her and we would teach him how to read the Muscogee Hymn Book.
-Afterwards he became a member and didd an Elder of the church.
+Every Sabbath they would come to church and before meeting she would come in the room and bring him with her and we would teach him how to read the Muccoggee Hymn Book.
+Afterwards he became a member and did an Elder of the Church.

-ty this time we had Jumper's two neices in school, Mary (after and Thomas Cloud's wife) and Jane.
+By this time we had Jumper's two nieces in school, Mary (afterwards Thomas Cloud's wife) and Jane.